The partnership between the Calgary Stampeders and Alberta Children’s Hospital was launched in 2008 and has steadily grown ever since.

 Also, two patients of the oncology department attend each home game as Danielsen’s personal guests and tour the Stamps locker-room afterwards.

-Olympia Trust proudly sponsors the program and will donate 500 single-game tickets to the hospital.
-The Stamps also donate 20 season tickets to the hospital for patients to utilize as part of the program.
+The Stamps donate 20 season tickets to the hospital for patients to utilize as part of the program.

 |Fri 01/08/14||BC||Calgary||8:00 pm|